eth-p/Anki-Cards/README.md

 # Anki-Cards
-A collection of custom-designed Anki flashcards.
+A collection of custom-designed Anki note types.
+Click on one of the card types below for explanations and a preview image.

 |Type|Explanation|
 |:--|:--|